Testing Uniformity of Stationary Distribution: Conclusion and Open Problems

-We showed that, for a given degree-$\Delta$ oriented graph $\overrightarrow{G} = (V, \overrightarrow{E})$, whether the uniform distribution on vertices of $\overrightarrow{G}$ is a stationary distribution, depends on a local property of graph.
-If $\overrightarrow{G} $ satisfies this local property then it has some particular kind of structure (see Corollary~\ref{lemma:bipartite}).
-Finally, as an application of this result, we showed that testing this local property in orientation model, can be reduced to testing Eulerianity (see \cite{euler}).
+We have shown that, for a given \emph{degree}-$\Delta$ oriented graph $\overrightarrow{G} = (V, \overrightarrow{E})$, whether the uniform distribution on vertices of $\overrightarrow{G}$ is a stationary distribution of the Markov chain, depends on a local property of graph.
+If $\overrightarrow{G} $ satisfies this local property, then it has some particular kind of structure (see Corollary~\ref{lemma:bipartite}).
+Finally, as an application of this result, we showed that testing this local property in orientation model, can be reduced to testing Eulerianity \cite{euler}.

-The result holds only for graphs where the in-degree plus out-degree of all the vertices are same.
-It would be interesting to see if one can make a similar statement for more general graphs.